Updated: Aug 10, 2022

 College Choice decision making

-It is one thing to identify the important categories, it is another task entirely to weigh and rank your choices in a decision-making structure.
+It is one thing to identify the important preference categories, it is another task entirely to weigh and rank your college choices in a decision-making structure.
 Also, most people's learning process is evolutionary.
 They learn as they go.
 Learning occurs incrementally by attending college prep presentations, performing online research, talking to college counselors, learning from other parents, or doing a college visit.
 It is important to have a process for updating as you learn.

 It is good to complete an initial evaluation BEFORE you go on a college visit.
 This will help you generate good questions.
 In fact, use the evaluation as a checklist in the initial college research stages.